-For me now as I have explored so many wonderful places walking around the Southdowns National Park, Hampshire and Surrey and continue to explore more of the amazing routes and paths we have in the local area I want to take this one step further.
+As I have explored so many wonderful places walking around the SouthDowns National Park, Hampshire and Surrey and continue to explore more of the amazing routes and paths we have in the local area I want to take this one step further.

-Therefore alongside my book you can also join me on my walks with my New Walking Group starting on Tuesday March 4th at 10.00am 2025 where we will be going on both 3 mile walks once a week rotating on different days of the week (Tuesday/Wednesday or Thursday) and then on the 4th Week a 6 mile plus option
+Therefore alongside my book you can also join me on my walks with my New Walking Group which started on Tuesday March 4th 2025.
+Each week we will be going on 2 x approx. 3 mile walks which will be on a different day rotating week by week (Tuesday/Wednesday or Thursday) and then on the 4th Week a 6 mile plus option

 Coat On Coat Off Wellbeing Walks